 "Her style of cross examination effectively undermines the Claimant’s case without alienating the Tribunal by being overly aggression.
 Client friendly and a number one choice for tricky discrimination claims." - Associate, City Law Firm

 Alice has extensive experience of equality claims in all areas of discrimination.
-She has represented both respondents and claimants in the Employment Tribunal, County Court and Employment Appeal Tribunal in complex discrimination claims and has undertaken a number of multi-day discrimination claims before the Employment Tribunal.
+She has represented both respondents and claimants in the Employment Tribunal, County Court and Employment Appeal Tribunal in complex discrimination claims, and is regularly instructed in multi-day discrimination claims before the Employment Tribunal.

 Alice has extensive experience of dismissal claims and related employment rights, regularly appearing in complicated claims before the Employment Tribunal and Employment Appeal Tribunal.
 Many of Alice’s claims involve redundancy or some other substantial reason dismissals and/or whistleblowing.

 Alice regularly advises clients on the enforcement of restrictive covenants and implied contractual terms providing early advice aimed at reducing the likelihood of costly injunctive or other proceedings.
 She has also advised on the impact of garden leave provisions on restrictive covenants, the duty of fidelity, trust and confidence and fiduciary duties.